Tony363/plugin-polymarket/README-TESTS.md

-# Project Starter Tests
+# Plugin Polymarket Tests

-This document provides information about the testing approach for the Project Starter plugin.
+This document provides specific information about the testing approach for the Polymarket plugin.

 ## Test Structure